 1. A second volume of the handbook "Double Mittens of the Folk Art Craftsman Rasma Aboltina" is in preparation.

-2. Work will continue in 2021 and 2022 on researching and developing teaching resources.
+2. Work will continue on researching and developing teaching resources.

-3. A repository for completed items will be developed in 2023.
+3. A repository for completed items will be developed.

 4. Technical drawings will be developed in 2023 and 2024.